Residence documents: information for financial providers

 This guidance offers information to account providers about the transition from BRPs and BRCs to eVisas.

-We are replacing BRPs and BRCs with eVisas
+BRPs and BRCs have now been replaced with eVisas

-Since 2018, UK Visa and Immigration (UKVI) has gradually replaced physical immigration documents with digital proof of immigration status in the form of an eVisa, for customers already living in the UK and new visa customers too.
-In addition to showing the person’s immigration status, eVisas can also be used for identification purposes
+UK Visa and Immigration (UKVI) has replaced physical immigration documents with eVisas, which are a digital proof of immigration status, for customers who are already living in the UK and to new visa customers too.
+In addition to showing the person’s immigration status, eVisas can also be used for identification purposes.

 Since 2018 we have rolled out eVisas incrementally across different immigration routes, both for in country and out of country applications.
-By 2025, almost all physical immigration products and services will be replaced with an eVisa.
+Most physical immigration products and services have now been replaced with an eVisa.

 The Home Office stopped issuing biometric physical immigration documents, in the form of BRPs and BRCs, from 31 October 2024 and most BRPs will expire on 31 December 2024.
-Most BRCs and FWP cards will also expire at the end of this year, but a small number of BRPs and BRCs issued before 2021 may show a later expiry date.
+Most BRCs and FWP cards are also now expired, but a small number of BRCs issued before 2021 may show a later expiry date.

 You can find more information about eVisas.